-We do not use the term consumer group at present, but it is equivalent to our load groups plus further splitting LG1 into residential and non-residential.
+The term consumer group is not used at present, but it is equivalent to the load groups plus further splitting LG1 into residential and non-residential.

 Avoidable costs can be assessed in terms of short run avoidable costs (e.g., some portion of opex) or total avoidable costs (i.e., the capital and operating costs that would be avoided if the consumer group never existed).
 The latter provides a more complete measure of whether a consumer group's contribution to revenue is subsidy-free over time.